Why Listing Photos Cannot Fix an Unprepared Home in Niceville or Shalimar

 • Remove team logos, lawn ornaments, and personal items from the yard

-• Make fire pits, grills, and wood piles neat
+• Make fire pits, grills, and wood piles neat or move them out of frame

 • Remove driveway oil stains if possible